chrismo/talks/productivity/productivity.md

 ???

-A better balance of compromise can lead to hellacious productivity.
+... hellacious productivity.

 ---

-# Long > Short
+# Don't Be Hasty

 .center[![Ketchup bottle](http://i.telegraph.co.uk/multimedia/archive/03245/ketchupembed_3245375b.jpg)]

 ???

-Considering the long term impact of our decisions is usually the wiser approach.
+We know being impatient can make a bit of a mess ...

 ---